Frequently Asked Questions

 27. What type of strings came on my guitar?

-From time to time we changed the type of strings used on new Martin guitars.
 We are currently stringing most new Martin guitars with Martin SP Lifespan acoustic guitars strings.
 Martin SP Lifespan strings use an exclusive high-tensile strength core wire to better hold tunings and resist breaking; all six strings are treated with our proprietary treatment to enhance the life of the string.
 In general, all non-cutaway dreadnoughts and jumbo guitars get medium gauge strings.
 Most X-series, cutaways, and smaller models such as the OOO and the OO get light gauge strings.
 Most 12 string guitars get extra light gauge.
 Guitars designed for nylon strings will be strung with our Martin Classic strings.
-For the most current information of what type of strings came on your Martin, please refer to the MODEL SPECIFICATIONS for your guitar.
+For the most current information of what type of strings came on your Martin, please refer to the model specifications for your guitar.

 Back to Top